St. Mary's University School of Law, J.D., 1995

 - Seward v.
 Alexander Properties Group, No. 1:05-CV-601-SEB-JPG, 2005 U.S. Dist.
 LEXIS 31150 (S.D.
 Ind.
 Nov.
 21, 2005) (obtained complete dismissal of pregnancy discrimination case for property management company at pre-answer stage based on lack of personal jurisdiction).

-- Obtained directed verdict as lead counsel in jury trial against Title VII retaliation claims, the Florida Civil Rights Act, and the Florida Whistleblower's Act for a technology client in United States District Court, Southern District Miami.
+- Obtained directed verdict as lead counsel in jury trial for claims arising under Title VII (retaliation), the Florida Civil Rights Act, and the Florida Whistleblower's Act for a technology client in United States District Court, Southern District of Miami.

 - Twice obtained summary judgment and significant attorneys' fees awards for manufacturing company in age discrimination lawsuit in Superior Court of California, County of Los Angeles.

 - Obtained summary judgment for pharmaceutical company in multi-plaintiff litigation involving allegations of Title VII national origin discrimination, harassment, and retaliation in United States District Court, Western District of Michigan.

-- Obtained summary judgment for Georgia public employer in multi-plaintiff litigation involving allegations of Title VII sexual harassment and Equal Pay Act in United States District Court, Northern District of Georgia.
+- Obtained summary judgment for Georgia public employer in multi-plaintiff litigation involving allegations of Title VII sexual harassment and violations of the Equal Pay Act in United States District Court, Northern District of Georgia.

-- Obtained dismissal with prejudice after Plaintiff's deposition in FMLA lawsuit on behalf of a property management company in United States District Court, Northern District of Florida.
+- Obtained dismissal with prejudice after plaintiff's deposition in FMLA lawsuit on behalf of a property management company in United States District Court, Northern District of Florida.

 - Obtained dismissal of class action complaint against property management company at pre-answer stage in Superior Court of Fulton County, Georgia.

 - Obtained arbitration award for Minnesota employer against its former employee alleging sexual assault and related torts in Broward County, Florida Circuit Court.

-- Obtained summary judgment for a Las Vegas based cable company on the issue of joint employment in FLSA collective action in the United States District Court, District of Nevada.
+- Obtained summary judgment for a Las Vegas-based cable company on the issue of joint employment in FLSA collective action in United States District Court, District of Nevada.

 Articles and Publications